microsoft/service-fabric-observer/Documentation/Observers.md

 ### Input
-JSON config file supplied by user, stored in PackageRoot/Observers.Data folder.
-This data contains JSON arrays objects which constitute Service Fabric Apps (identified by service URI's).
+JSON config file supplied by user, stored in PackageRoot\Config folder.
+This configuration is composed of JSON array objects which constitute Service Fabric Apps (identified by service URI's).
 Users supply Error/Warning thresholds for CPU use, Memory use and Disk
 IO, ports.
-Memory values are supplied as number of megabytes...
-CPU and Disk Space values are provided as percentages (integers: so, 80 = 80%...)...
+Memory values are supplied as number of megabytes or percentage use.
+CPU and Disk Space values are provided as percentages (integers: so, 80 = 80%)
 **Please note that you can omit any of these properties.
 You can also supply 0 as the value, which means that threshold will be ignored (they are not omitted below so you can see what a fully specified object looks like).
 We recommend you omit all Error thresholds until you become more comfortable with the behavior of your services and the side effects they have on machine resources**.